TheresaLui/SelfHelpContent_v2/articles/problemscopingques.scaling.operations/problemscopingques-issues-scaling-database-or-elastic-pool.md

 			"controlType": "dropdown",
 			"displayLabel": "Which service tier are you trying to scale from?", "watermarkText": "Choose an option",
-			"infoBalloonText": "From which source tier did you initiate the scaling operation?", "dropdownOptions": [{
+			"infoBalloonText": "From which service tier did you initiate the scaling operation?", "dropdownOptions": [{
 					"value": "db_basic",
 					"text": "Basic or Standard(S0-S2)"